carneades/carneades-4/INSTALL.md

-There are instructions for building and running the Carneades entry to the [ICCMA](http://argumentationcompetition.org/index.html) competition.
+These are instructions for building and running the Carneades entry to the [ICCMA](http://argumentationcompetition.org/index.html) competition.